 Ever notice how you most businesses don’t host their website videos on YouTube?
 Sure, they may post some promotional material there.
-But important videos on business websites are not embedded YouTube videos.
+But important videos on business websites are not embedded in YouTube videos.

 There are many reasons for this, but overall it all comes down to professionalism.
 YouTube is a consumer-grade platform with consumer-grade features.
 When you upload content to YouTube, users automatically sign away some of their rights.
-For example, each video player has the YouTube logo, front and center.
+For example, each video player has the YouTube logo, front, and center.
 And YouTube is one of the most commonly blocked websites at schools and workplaces.

 Given these limitations, publishers are largely moving away from free social platforms.
 At one event, for example, publishers discussed the problems with these platforms.
 “We haven’t been focusing on Facebook…in terms of video,” one said.
 As far as YouTube, another publisher related that “you can’t build a business on YouTube, either […] The margins and the $2 CPMs are not going to cut it.”

 An online video platform for publishers reverses these problems.
 You retain all content rights.
 Your material will never be blocked.
 And, critically, you’ll be able to customize your video appearance so that your corporate branding is featured.